 Author: Emily Yanez

-Tags : Adventure Trip, Beach, Caribbean, Christmas Holiday, Spring Break, Watersports, Winter Getaway
+Tags : Adventure Trip, Beach, Caribbean, Christmas Holiday, Kids, Spring Break, Teens, Watersports, Winter Getaway

 The Dominican Republic is a top value Caribbean beach getaway marked by rich cultural influences that create a distinctive and fascinating history.
 Not only do guests have the opportunity to embrace the astounding scenery on eco-vacations, but the Dominican Republic offers world-class resorts, an intriguing variety of eclectic cuisine, artistic and entertaining attractions, and as Christopher Columbus put it, the nation is “a beautiful island paradise” simply like no other.